-HOP ALONG!
-NOW IT’S TIME TO HOP: You should have arrived here from Laurie Willison And next Up is Marie Heiderscheit We’ve got lots of inspiration waiting for you created by fabulous card makers.
+NOW IT’S TIME TO HOP: You should have arrived here from Michelle Woerner.
+Next is Lin Brandyberry.
+And if you did not start at the beginning head on over to the Spellbinders Blog.
+We’ve got lots of inspiration waiting for you created by fabulous card makers.
 Be sure to visit each one of their blogs and leave them some love with comments!!

 This beauty is my favorite of all 5 cards.
 This uses the Umbrella Bloom Etched Dies and some really old printed paper from Gina K that I dug out of my stash.
 The printed paper has a little bit of a sheen to it.
 This set is a great way to use up some pretty paper scraps and makes the umbrella more than just for rainy cards.

 Spring is all about the Rainbows! and the Wonderful Script Sentiments are also new as I used them on the Gerber Daisy cards last week.
 This Embossing folder is called Optical Arches.
 Looks like rainbows to me!